nats-io/nats.rs/nats/README.md

 Use [async nats](https://crates.io/crates/async-nats) instead.

+If you would like to use the async client in sync context, check the [async-nats examples](https://github.com/nats-io/nats.rs/tree/main/async-nats/examples).

 ## Motivation

 Rust may be one of the most interesting new languages the NATS ecosystem has seen.